-Solutions not products: How personalised nutrition is both a threat & opportunity for food & ingredient brands
+Solutions not products: How personalised nutrition is both a threat and opportunity for food and ingredient brands

 Personalised nutrition has come a long way.

 What started as an offshoot from clinical and nutritional research has mingled with data, AI and evolving consumer behaviours to create a bustling industry, with a projected 2025 value of $16 billion.